GLOBAL MARKETS-Wall street stocks rise, extending 5-week rally

 By Ellen Freilich

-NEW YORK, Nov 11 (Reuters) - Wall Street and other major world stock indexes rose modestly on Monday, but with U.S. bond markets and banks closed for the Veterans Day holiday, trading was subdued.
+NEW YORK, Nov 11 (Reuters) - U.S. stocks rose modestly on Monday, extending a five-week rally, but with U.S. bond markets and banks closed for the Veterans Day holiday, trading was subdued.

-The dollar’s rally against the euro paused after two days of strong gains amid continued discussion over when the Federal Reserve might scale back its stimulus, while gold slid to a 3-1/2 week low on low inflation.
+The dollar’s rally paused after two days of strong gains amid continued discussion over when the Federal Reserve might scale back its stimulus, while gold slid to a 3-1/2 week low amid low inflation.

 Signs of a solid U.S. recovery boosted world equity markets despite concerns that the Federal Reserve might reduce its economic stimulus.

-Surprisingly strong U.S. jobs data last week coaxed forward some expectations for when the Fed might start tapering its stimulus.
+Surprisingly strong U.S. jobs data last week pushed forward expectations for when the Fed could start tapering its stimulus, lifting Treasury bond yields and the dollar on Friday, without curtailing demand for shares on Wall Street or in other major markets.

-“Markets seem to be waiting for a lot of questions to be answered,” said Brian Jacobsen, chief portfolio strategist at Wells Fargo funds Management in Menomonee Falls, Wisconsin.
-“Some are waiting for the blueprint from the Chinese leadership about reforms to come.
-Others are waiting to see what policy response GDP and inflation data in Europe will bring from the European Central Bank.
-And everyone is waiting to see if growth in the United States is fast enough to merit a Fed taper, or if inflation is too low to justify a taper-delay.”

 Fed officials, including Chairman Ben Bernanke, have sounded cautious about the prospect for early tapering since the jobs data, though many investors are waiting for Bernanke’s nominated successor, Janet Yellen, to give her views before the U.S. Senate on Thursday.

-A Reuters poll of U.S. primary dealers on Friday showed just one of the 16 respondents expected tapering to begin in December.
-Six voted for January, and the majority expected tapering to start in March or later.

-Meanwhile, expectations for U.S. growth helped lift European shares by 0.3 percent, off one-week lows during a subdued session.
+Meanwhile, expectations for U.S. growth helped lift European shares by 0.3 percent and off one-week lows during a subdued session.

 Earlier, the recovery hopes had boosted Japan’s Nikkei by a hefty 1.3 percent, lifting it from one-month lows.